Home BlueberriesBlueberry Sauce Recipe: Sensational for Desserts and More

 Chambord Liqueur

-This blueberry sauce is similar to blueberry compote but is made with Chambord liqueur instead of the water that other compote recipes use.
-If you haven’t used Chambord before, it is a French liqueur made from blackberries, raspberries, blackcurrants, honey, citrus peel, French spirits, cognac, and vanilla.
-It gives a great flavor to this sauce when cooked with blueberries.
+This blueberry sauce is unique because it uses Chambord liqueur instead of water, as in traditional compote recipes.
+If you haven’t tried Chambord, it’s a French liqueur crafted from blackberries, raspberries, blackcurrants, honey, citrus peel, French spirits, cognac, and vanilla.
+When combined with the blueberries, it enhances the sauce’s flavor remarkably.

-Let the blueberries simmer in the Chambord liqueur until they start breaking down.
-Then use a potato masher or fork to mash them.
-If you prefer a smooth sauce without blueberry pieces, use an immersion blender to blend the berries.
-Then add the cornstarch and water mixture to thicken the sauce.
+To create the sauce, I simmer blueberries in Chambord until they begin to break down.
+At this point, I use a potato masher or a fork to mash them.
+However, if I want a smooth texture without any blueberry pieces, I use an immersion blender to puree the mixture.
+After mashing, I add a cornstarch and water mixture to thicken the sauce.

 Blueberry Sauce